Validate before you trust

 From competition to collaboration

-Phases in the cold-start training pipeline
+Steps in the deployment pipeline

 Mixed Human-AI Scenarios